SohaT7/Movies-ETL/README.md

 A function (named as clean_movie) is written which takes in the argument 'movie' and cleans it.
 The main function (named as extract_transform_load()) is written which takes in the three data files as arguments and passes them into three DataFrames: wiki_movies_raw, kaggle_metadata, and ratings.
 The Wikipedia data (in the wiki_movies_raw DataFrame) is then cleaned by filtering out TV shows and passing the data through the clean_movie() function created earlier.
 This cleaned data is stored in the wiki_movies_df DataFrame, and then transformed as such:
  -  IMDb IDs are extracted by writing a 'regex' (regular expression) and dropping the duplicate IDs.
 A try-except block catches any errors during this process.
  - Columns with atleast 90% non-null values are kept.
- - The columns 'Box office', 'Budget', 'Release dat', and 'Running time' are cleaned and transformed as need be.
+ - The columns 'Box office', 'Budget', 'Release date', and 'Running time' are cleaned and transformed as need be.

  The resultant cleaned and transformed Wikipedia data is can be seen in the wiki_movies_df DataFrame below: